-Step 1: Read the book Smart About Art: Frida Kahlo: The Artist Who Painted Herself by Margaret Frith.
-Brainstorm different things that were important to Kahlo.
+Step 1: Read aloud the book Smart About Art: Frida Kahlo: The Artist Who Painted Herself by Margaret Frith.
+As a class, brainstorm different things that were important to Kahlo.
 Write down the responses on the T-chart under her name.

 Step 2: Tell the class that Kahlo is known for her self-portraits.
 Ask the class what a self-portrait is.
 Bring out more prints of Kahlo's self-portraits to show the class.

 Step 3: Give each student a mirror.
 Invite them to look at themselves in the mirror.
-The students may partner up with a buddy to tell each other what color his/her hair is, what color his/her eyes are, what the shape of his/her face and eyes are, etc.
+If you have time, have students partner up with a buddy to tell each other what color his/her hair is, what color his/her eyes are, what the shape of his/her face and eyes are, etc.

-Step 2: Continue self-portraits with mirrors.
-Model for students and lightly outline all the pencil marks with a brown crayon.
-Invite students to add color to their self-portraits with crayon.
+Step 6: Continue working on the self-portraits with mirrors.
+Model drawing for students and show them how to lightly outline all the pencil marks with a brown crayon.
+Invite students to add color to their self-portraits with crayons.
 They should add color to the skin, eyes, mouth, hair, and eyebrows.

-Step 1: Revisit the stories about Kahlo, reviewing the things that were important to her.
-Now have the students think about what is important to them.
+Step 7: Revisit the stories about Kahlo, reviewing the things that were important to her.
+Now have students think about what is important to them.

 Weave a Web Activity

 - Divide the group in half.
-Send half of the students to classroom centers or to work on individual assigments.
+Send half of the students to classroom centers or to work on individual assignments.

 - Instruct the remaining half of the students to sit in a circle.

 - Pose the question "What is important to you?" to one student.